 It's hard to imagine a landscape more unique than the Island of Hawaii.
 For sheer variety, it is unmatched.
 The roads are excellent, the pace is easy and the people are mellow; so stretch out and explore some of the island's 266 miles of coastline, five marine life conservation districts and 11 of the world's 13 climate zones.
 Where else will you find five volcanoes (Hualalai, Kilauea, Kohala, Mauna Kea, and Mauna Loa), historic towns, multi-colored beaches, the world's foremost site for astronomy (Mauna Kea), coffee plantations and the southernmost point of land in the United States (Ka Lae)?
 A living laboratory of natural science, the Island of Hawaii is also home to rich history, unrivaled beauty and sophisticated luxury.
 Take your time along the way; stop to browse in an art gallery, dig your toes into the black sand, and enjoy the Island of Hawaii.

-Visiting a Kona coffee farm is something a lot of visitors want to do.
-There are a number of good options, including Greenwell Farms, where you can do a complimentary 45-minute tour, during which you'll learn about the history, farming and processing of coffee, followed by some sample tastings.
-If it fits into your schedule, stop by on a Thursday morning so you can have the added benefit of watching the Kona Historical Society practice the traditional art of baking Portugese bread in a large wood-fired oven located in the pasture below the farm.
-The bread is baked and sold hot out of the oven around 1:00 PM.
+Greenwell Farms is a Kona coffee farm that was established in 1850.
+You can do a complimentary 45-minute tour of the farm to learn about the history, farming and processing of coffee, followed by some sample tastings.
+On the third Thursday of the month, the public is invited to observe the Kona Historical Society’s Programs Team practice the traditional art of baking Portugese bread in a large wood-fired oven located in the pasture below the farm.
+Observers will be treated to a "talk story" by the Programs Team.
+The bread is baked between 10 AM and 12 PM and sold hot out of the oven around 1:00 PM.

 He pilina wehena ʻole ke aloha honua.